For B.C.'s artists who paint or draw

 will stop publishing next year

 March 31, 2025, will be the final day for The Artist's Journal.
-After 27 years, it was a tough decision.
+After 28 years, it was a tough decision.
 Unfortunately, The Artist's Journal – my "labour of love" – has become more labour than love.

-With fewer voluntary submissions, I often missed publishing many calls because I wasn't aware of them.
-I am continually signing up to receive online "newsletters" to avoid this – many are the same groups who willingly sent me their news years ago.
+With fewer voluntary submissions, I often missed publishing many Calls because I wasn't aware of them.
+I am continually signing up to receive everyone's online "newsletters" to avoid this – many are the same groups who willingly sent me their news years ago.
 But there are over 90 Arts Councils in British Columbia and hundreds more Art Groups, Galleries, etc. When I open my email inbox every morning, the amount to read is daunting.
 I am at my computer for long periods daily, surfing the Internet or reading everyone's newsletters, as well as tending to The Artist's Journal's many 'business' and production needs (and did I mention I have no staff?).

 Having to re-introduce The Artist's Journal to arts organizations and services is another reason voluntary submissions dropped in recent years.
 When staff, board members, or volunteers of organizations change, I often have to reacquaint the "new people" with this publication – even though I had communicated with that group for years.
-It is discouraging to receive a "Who are you?" e-mail, often requesting I remove them from my mailing list (because at some point, a previous staff member or volunteer signed up to receive my regular "Reminder" to send me their news).
+It is discouraging to receive a "Who are you?" e-mail, often requesting I remove them from my mailing list (because in the past, a previous staff member or volunteer signed up to receive my regular "Reminder" to send me their news).
 In many cases, I have to honour their request and delete their contact information.
-I then add their newsletter or social media page to the growing list I must read daily, because I don't want to risk missing any of their opportunities for artists.
+I then add their newsletter or social media page to the growing list I must read daily because I don't want to risk missing any of their opportunities for artists.
 It is frustrating to struggle to get this publication known and then have to start from scratch with many of my regular contacts!
 But as I mentioned earlier, I understand operating a non-profit group can be confusing and complicated, especially with a lack of funding.

 As the years passed, the vital income from paid advertising also decreased.
-But that's not surprising: It's far cheaper to advertise your business and services on social media.
+But that's not surprising: It's free or far cheaper to advertise your business and services on social media.
 However, I kept working at The Artist's Journal, happy to volunteer my time for a worthy cause: Helping our talented artists get the exposure and income they deserve.
 I certainly wasn't making any money at it.
 In all the years of producing this publication, any income went to production costs, like printing, paper, and mailing when it was a 'hard copy' publication – and later, when it became an online publication, there were website fees and yearly fees for the website title, website security (virus detector and VPN), Microsoft subscription for Word & Excel, Website Analytics services, Adobe InDesign software for graphic design needs, email and Internet services, and updates of equipment and software that always seem to become outdated and "incompatible" far too soon.

 Thank you to so many . . .

 I have many to thank for their loyalty, support, and encouragement.
-There are many businesses who supported me in this publication's early years with paid advertisements, allowing me to get The Artist's Journal off the ground in 1997.
+Many businesses supported me in this publication's early years with paid advertisements, allowing me to get The Artist's Journal off the ground in 1997.
 Some are no longer in business.
 There was John Maxwell at Maxwell's Artists Materials, Dave Martin at Creative Corner Framing, Rod Steere of Final Touch Frames, Bill & Karen McKay at A Touch of Elegance Custom Framing, Randy Green at Frame Right, Jessica and her mother at The Gallery Art Supplies & Framing, Shawn Wong at Dragon Arts, Nadine Nickull who handled the advertising for all Opus Framing & Art Supplies locations, Grant & Dawn Smith of Canadian Picture Framers School, Goodridge's Picture Framing, Zheeclay Arts, and Oscar's Art Books.
 And many others over the years helped me cover the publishing costs (see some of them here in this blast from the past).
 A huge thank you to all my business advertisers.

 Sincerely,

-Eve Lees, editor/publisher (and sole staff)
+Eve Lees, editor/publisher (and only staff!)

 The Artist’s Journal